 - Nonprofit Finance Fund® (NFF®) provides financing and consulting to help nonprofits and their funders better connect money to mission results.
 A community development financial institution (CDFI), NFF applies 40 years of experience to today’s social challenges.
 Since 1980, NFF has provided $942 million in financing and access to additional capital in support of over $2.8 billion in projects for thousands of organizations nationwide.

-People of color have been disproportionately harmed by COVID-19’s health and economic impacts, and the nonprofits that serve them need enhanced funding.
+People of color have been disproportionately harmed by the pandemic’s health and economic impacts, and the nonprofits that serve them need enhanced funding.
 While the federal government has allocated funding to help small businesses and nonprofits survive the pandemic’s economic impact, organizations led by individuals of color have struggled to access this funding.

 • 501(c)(3) nonprofits located in seven-county Denver metro area or those that have an endowment at Community First Foundation, Rose Community Foundation or The Denver Foundation.